-You may be asked for an attending physician’s statement (or APS), which is a letter from your doctor that verifies your health.
+You may be asked for an attending physician statement (or APS), which is a letter from your doctor that verifies your health.
 Insurers sometimes ask applicants for this, but typically require it from any applicant that has had surgery or a chronic medical condition, such as diabetes.

 If you’re taking hormone therapy, this will show up on your prescription history check.
 Hormone therapy probably won’t increase your life insurance rates, but again, each application is reviewed on a case-by-case basis.

 Depression is one of the most common medical conditions affecting transgender applicants.
 Transgender people may also experience higher rates of mental illness than cisgender people.

-If you’ve received a professional medical diagnosis of gender dysmorphia, it won’t be treated as a mental illness.
-However, like much else, some life insurance companies will look at this on an individual basis and may refer to their medical staff for a more thorough evaluation.
+If you’ve received a professional medical diagnosis of gender dysphoria, it won’t be treated as a mental illness.
+However, life insurance companies will look at this on an individual basis and may refer to their medical staff for a more thorough evaluation.